jasp-stats/jaspMachineLearning/README.md

 ## Core Functionality

-The Machine Learning module bundles several `R` packages for machine learning into a general interface for training a predictive model and assessing its performance on holdout data.
-The module offers a variety of supervised an unsupervised learning methods whose parameters can be adjusted.
+The Machine Learning module bundles several `R` packages for machine learning into a general interface for training a predictive model, assessing its performance on holdout data, and predicting new data.
+The module offers a variety of supervised and unsupervised learning methods whose parameters can be adjusted or optimized.
 Moreover, the module facilitates different data splitting methods for dividing data into a training, testing, and validation set.

 ## Module Structure